plarotta/plarotta.github.io/_projects/tsp.md

     </div>
 </div>

-The Traveling Salesperson Problem (TSP) is a classic optimization puzzle where the goal is to find the most efficient route that visits a set of cities exactly once and returns to the starting point.
-Imagine a salesperson aiming to minimize the total distance traveled while covering all destinations.
-TSP is notoriously challenging because the number of possible routes grows exponentially with the number of cities.
-Solving the TSP efficiently is essential in various fields, such as logistics, transportation planning, and circuit design, making it a fundamental problem in computer science and optimization.
+The **Traveling Salesperson Problem (TSP)** is a classic optimization puzzle where the goal is to find the **most efficient route** that visits a set of cities exactly once and returns to the starting point.
+TSP is notoriously challenging because the **number of possible routes grows exponentially** with the number of cities.
+Solving the TSP efficiently is essential in various fields, such as logistics, transportation planning, and circuit design, making it a **fundamental problem** in computer science and optimization.

-The goal is thus to find an ordering in which to traverse a list of cities to minimize the total distance traveled.
+Genetic algorithms are a class of optimization algorithms inspired by the principles of natural selection and genetics.
+These algorithms draw inspiration from the process of evolution observed in biology to solve complex problems and search for optimal solutions.
+In TSP, genetic algorithms are good candidates for approximating the shortest path due to their ability to handle highly complex solution manifolds such as this one.

 ## My contributions
-- Complete implementation of the genetic algorithm as well as its operators
+- Complete implementation of the genetic algorithm as well as its operators in object-oriented Python
 - Development of small testing suite
 - Algorithm optimization through the use of the Numba python module
+- GUI development for real-time visualization of evolutionary process

 ## Results